dinphil/code-weekend/past/spring15/Markdown/Code Weekend.md

 });
 ```

 If we get session messages, we set them to our local state.
-This means we can access these messages later when we're handling routes.
-And if no session notes exist, let's make an empty collection (array) for them.
+And if no session notes exist, let's make an empty collection for them.
 We'll use this nifty code soon to create and store notes in the user's browser cookies.
-Each time a request comes into the server, it'll contain the same cookies (which will reflect any changes we make to them).
-Think of cookies as contextual data provided with each incoming request to the server that lets us provide contextual reponses!

 #### routes.js